 Brain natriuretic peptide (BNP) may be useful as an indicator of congestive heart failure (CHF) and as an independent prognostic indicator of survival.
 A low BNP level may effectively rule out cardiogenic shock in the setting of hypotension; however, an elevated BNP level does not rule in the disease.

 Echocardiography should be performed early to establish the cause of cardiogenic shock.
 Echocardiography provides information on global and regional systolic function and on diastolic dysfunction.
 Echocardiography findings can also lead to a rapid diagnosis of mechanical causes of shock, such as acute ventricular septal defect, free myocardial wall rupture, pericardial tamponade, and papillary muscle rupture causing acute myocardial regurgitation.

 In addition, an echocardiogram may reveal akinetic or dyskinetic areas of ventricular wall motion or may demonstrate valvular dysfunction.
-Ejection fraction may be estimated as well (although results from the SHOCK trial indicated that left ventricular ejection fraction is not always depressed in the setting of cardiogenic shock).
-If a hyperdynamic left ventricle is found, the echocardiogram may suggest other causes of shock such as sepsis or anemia.
+Ejection fraction may be estimated as well (although results from the SHOCK trial indicated that left ventricular [LV] ejection fraction [LVEF] is not always depressed in the setting of cardiogenic shock).
+If a hyperdynamic LV is found, the echocardiogram may suggest other causes of shock such as sepsis or anemia.
 (See the images below.)

 Short-axis view of the left ventricle demonstrating small pericardial effusion, low ejection fraction, and segmental wall motion abnormalities.
 Courtesy of Michael Stone, MD, RDMS.